Michael Jenkins (director)

-Michael Jenkins (born 1946) is an Australian writer, producer and film and television director.
+Michael Jenkins (1946 – 4 March 2024) was an Australian writer, producer and film and television director.

+Career

-He is the creator of the crime drama television series Scales of Justice, Blue Murder and Wildside, all of which deal with corruption in the New South Wales police force.
-He also directed the cult film The Heartbreak Kid, and its spin-off series Heartbreak High.
+Jenkins was the creator of the crime drama television series Scales of Justice, Blue Murder and Wildside, all of which deal with corruption in the New South Wales police force.
+He also directed the cult film The Heartbreak Kid, its spin-off series Heartbreak High, and served as a producer for the latter's 2022 reboot of the same name.

-Jenkins is one of the most highly regarded Australian directors of the 1990s, known for his distinctive, gritty style, particularly for his use of multiple hand-held cameras and semi-improvised dialogue.
+Jenkins was one of the most highly regarded Australian directors of the 1990s, known for his distinctive, gritty style, particularly for his use of multiple hand-held cameras and semi-improvised dialogue.

 Jenkins garnered controversy in 2007, when he was announced as the director of The Wrong Girl, a film about the Sydney gang rapes in 2000, written with Nicholas Hammond.
 The film ceased production after criticism from Premier Morris Iemma and Deputy Premier John Watkins.

+Jenkins was diagnosed with Parkinson's disease in 2020, and died on 4 March 2024, at the age of 77.